Skip to main content

 The work that drives premium exits happens months before the process launches.
 Management team preparation, operational improvements, and story refinement determine whether buyers see a polished gem or a fixer-upper.
 But most firms follow generic exit preparation checklists that don't reflect what drives valuations in specific situations.

-AI could identify which improvements impact valuations versus noise.
+AI could identify which improvements move valuations versus which ones are noise.
 For a B2B software company, cleaning up the cap table and documenting the tech stack might add 10% to valuation, while achieving SOC 2 compliance and building a customer success function might add nothing.
 For a healthcare services business, the priorities might completely reverse.

 This targeted preparation extends to timing.
 Analysis might reveal that manufacturing buyers in this sector typically pay 1.5x higher multiples in Q1 when they have fresh capital allocations; that software strategic buyers move most aggressively in Q3 before year-end planning; that continuation funds are most active in months 7–8 of the fund lifecycle.
 These patterns inform not just when to exit, but when to begin preparation.